 There are 2 distinct bottlings of this.
-The labels will be identified by "Louisville" or "Frankfurt."
+The labels will be identified by "Louisville" or "Frankfort."

-The Louisville bottling is from Stitzel Weller making it the most sought after and collectible.
+The Louisville bottling was distilled by the Stitzel Weller distillery making it the most sought after and collectible.
 That was likely bottled by Diageo (pre 1998) prior to Buffalo Trace (BT) acquiring the brand.

-After BT acquired the brand they labeled it with Frankfurt.
+After BT acquired the brand they labeled it with Frankfort.
 There are 3 different iterations with the Frankfurt label and can be identified by the bottle shape and the wrapper covering the cork.

 1) A square bottle with cut corners and black top wrapper stating "Bourbon Heritage Collection."